- Who We Serve

-As of October 27th, nine of the questions on our Public Dashboard have resolved.
-The average Brier score for our aggregate Superforecasts over the nine questions is 0.21799 on a 0 to 2 scale, where 0 represents perfect prescience.
+As of November 18th, ten of the questions on our Public Dashboard have resolved.
+The average Brier score for our aggregate Superforecasts over the ten questions is 0.30 on a 0 to 2 scale, where 0 represents perfect prescience.

 Below, we present the full forecasting history for those questions, along with the Superforecasters’ Brier scores and (where available) comparative data about what other analysts and pundits were saying while these questions were still open.

-Check out our public dashboard to see what the Superforecasters have to say about ongoing forecasting questions about the prospects for widely available vaccines, the US November elections, COVID case and mortality metrics, and both US and global economic and financial indicators.
+Check out our public dashboard to see what the Superforecasters have to say about ongoing forecasting questions about the prospects for widely available vaccines, US politics, COVID case and mortality metrics, and both US and global economic and financial indicators.

 Except for a brief period in late August, the Superforecasters were “on the right side of maybe” on this question throughout the forecasting period, converging on near-certainty in the final week.
 Accordingly, the Brier score for our aggregate forecast was a solid 0.2087.